JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 2. Don't deprive new developers of area experts
 3. Don't undervalue tech debt in long term planning

+My intent is to describe how unfortunate situations and timing can force developers to make unfortunate choices they otherwise wouldn't have made.
-> Each anecdote is a real occurence I have repeatedly observed and/or participated in, though anonymized and obfuscated.
+Each anecdote is an anonymized amalgamation of real occurences I've repeatedly observed and/or participated in.

 ## Preamble: Junior verses Senior